LedgerHQ/speculos/README.md

 For a smooth and quick integration:
 - Follow the developers documentation on the [Developer Portal](https://developers.ledger.com/docs/nano-app/introduction/) and
-- [Go on Discord](https://developers.ledger.com/discord-pro/) to chat with developper support and the developper community.
+- [Go on Discord](https://developers.ledger.com/discord-pro/) to chat with developer support and the developer community.